 We will have your back the entire way should you choose to use our legal services.

 Roche Legal currently only offers representation for victims of abuse that occurred in an institution.
-An ‘institution’ means an organisation of some kind such as a school or church.
+An ‘institution’ means an organisation of some kind such as a school, church, or Youth Detention Centre.

 Your Options to Making an Abuse Claim

 Your potential avenues to access compensation in relation to the childhood sexual abuse are:

 (1) Making an Application through the National Redress Scheme; or